lucasdillmann/nginx-ignition/docs/health-checks.md

 nginx ignition provides health check endpoints that can be used by container orchestration platforms (like Docker) and monitoring systems to verify the application's status and availability.

+If needed, you can disable the health check endpoints by setting the `NGINX_IGNITION_HEALTH_CHECK_ENABLED` environment variable with the `false` value (check the [configuration properties](configuration-properties.md) documentation for more details).

 ## Available endpoints

 ### Liveness endpoint